-3.8.
-Where there is suspicion that a councillor may be involved in fraudulent activity, managers should report the matter directly to the Monitoring Officer, or to the Head of Internal Audit.
-The Monitoring Officer will determine whether the matter should be reported to the relevant Group Leader for the councillor concerned.
+3.8 Where there is suspicion that a councillor may be involved in fraudulent activity, managers should report the matter directly to the Monitoring Officer, or to the Head of Internal Audit.

-4. REFERRAL TO POLICE
+4 REFERRAL TO THE POLICE

-- 4.1.
-The Head of Internal Audit, in consultation with the S151 Officer and the Group Manager Legal Services, will decide whether the matter should be referred to the Police to request a criminal investigation.
-The decision to accept a case for investigation rests fully with Police. - 4.2.
-If it is determined that an internal investigation is needed before contacting the Police, the need for a referral should be reconsidered once the findings of the internal investigation have been reported (see 6.1 below). - 4.3.
-When referring an investigation to the Police the following conditions should be met to improve the chances that the case will be accepted for investigation:
+- 4.1 The Head of Internal Audit, in consultation with the S151 Officer and the Group Manager Legal Services, will decide whether the matter should be referred to the Police to request a criminal investigation.
+The decision to accept a case for investigation rests fully with Police. - 4.2 If it is determined that an internal investigation is needed before contacting the Police, the need for a referral should be reconsidered once the findings of the internal investigation have been reported (see 6.1 below). - 4.3 When referring an investigation to the Police the following conditions should be met to improve the chances that the case will be accepted for investigation: - It must be established that there are reasonable grounds to believe that a criminal offence has been committed. - Deliberate criminal intent needs to be identified.
+The fraud needs to be more than an error or omission.

-- It must be established that there are reasonable grounds to believe that a criminal offence has been committed. - Deliberate criminal intent needs to be identified.
-The fraud needs to be more than an error or omission. - The allegations should concern recent events and should not have become stale by reason of age.
-Incidents that are over two years old before discovery need to be judged individually on their merits, including the availability of documentary evidence and the reliability of witness statements - NCC must identify and preserve all original documents and other exhibits relating to the matter. - 4.4.
-NCC must be prepared to supply all original documents and exhibits to the Police if an investigation is expected and commenced.
-Such evidential material should be securely held in accordance with the Police and Criminal Evidence Act 1984 (PACE) before formal handover. - 4.5.
-The Head of Internal Audit will advise the manager who reports the case whether further and immediate action is needed.
+- The allegations should concern recent events and should not have become stale by reason of age.
+Incidents that are over two years old before discovery need to be judged individually on their merits, including the availability of documentary evidence and the reliability of witness statements. - NCC must identify and preserve all original documents and other exhibits relating to the matter. - 4.4 NCC must be prepared to supply all original documents and exhibits to the Police if an investigation is expected and commenced.
+Such evidential material should be securely held in accordance with the Police and Criminal Evidence Act 1984 (PACE) before formal handover. - 4.5 The Head of Internal Audit will advise the manager who reports the case whether further and immediate action is needed.
 This might be to secure evidence, to protect the council from further losses, or to safeguard a possible criminal or internal investigation.

-INTERNAL INVESTIGATION
+5 INTERNAL INVESTIGATION